EarthMC/EMCCOM/README.md

  - + other features specific to the EarthMC environment.

-Originally made by Ludwig_H for NebulaMC, repurposed and modernized by Foksha, Error110, CorruptedGreed and Windows10Laptop for EarthMC!
+Originally made by Ludwig_H & 0xBit for EarthPol's TownyCore plugin, repurposed and modernized by Foksha, Error110, CorruptedGreed and Windows10Laptop for EarthMC!

 Special thanks to testers Alzxdnr and EXPloite ;D